gocd/www.go.cd/_posts/2015-08-28-pipeline-patterns.markdown

 ##1.
 Build things once

-When you're taking software from initial code change to production in an automated fashion, it's incredibly important that you deploy the exact same thing you've tested.
+When you're taking software from initial code change to production in an automated fashion, it's important that you deploy the exact same thing you've tested.

 Once you've built a binary, you should upload that back to your CD server or artifact repository for later use.